jdavidrcamacho/Gedi/README.md

  Current version is Gedi 0.1.7 as of 30/04/2017.

  What other packages are needed to work?
- It's necessary to have numpy, scipy, matplotlib, inspect.
+ It's necessary to have numpy, scipy and matplotlib.

 |▒▓▒▒◙▒▓▒▓▒▓||░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░